aklump/loft_docs/README.md

     /other_project_file3
     /web_package.info

-In this scenario the version string of your project is contained in `/web_package.info` which is two levels above Loft Docs' core, and so your config file would contain this line:
+In this scenario the version string of your project is contained in `/web_package.info` which is one levels above Loft Docs, and so your config file would contain this line:

-    version_file = "../../web_package.info"
+    version_file = "../web_package.info"

 Or, for greater flexibility (so long as you've only one `.info` file), it could be:

-    version_file = "../../*.info"
+    version_file = "../*.info"

 ### Requirements
 1. Compiling uses [Markdown Php][markdown_php], which is included in this distribution.